 Step 1 - Choose a Location

-Choose a sunny spot in the garden with well-drained soil.
+Choose a spot in the garden with plenty of sun and well-drained soil.
 Garlic needs at least six hours of sunshine a day.
+Practise crop rotation, using a new planting spot every year.
+Wait for 3 years before planting in the same spot.

 Step 2 - Improve the Soil

 Improving the soil before planting will help give your garlic a great start.
-Soil improvement is as simple as mixing two handfuls of Yates Dynamic Lifter Organic Plant Food into each square metre of soil.
+Soil improvement can be as simple as mixing two handfuls of Yates Dynamic Lifter Organic Plant Food into each square metre of soil, but every little bit of organic matter you can dig in will help.

 Garlic does best in slightly acidic soil (pH 5.5-7).
 In alkaline soils (pH greater than 7), the soil pH can be reduced by applying Yates Soil Acidifier Liquid Sulfur.